Yahoo under Levinsohn seen shifting to content, advertising

 Though generic display advertising has lost favor to search-based ads and other more interactive formats, it still generated $12.4 billion in U.S. industry revenue last year and should produce $15.4 billion in 2012, according to eMarketer analyst David Hallerman.

-Yahoo's share of that has been slipping, however, as advertisers turn to Google (GOOG.O), Facebook (FB.O) and others.
+Yahoo's share of that has been slipping, however, as advertisers turn to Google, Facebook and others.
 Hallerman projected that Yahoo's display advertising share would decline to 9.1 percent this year from 10.8 percent in 2011.

 Video ads are more promising.
 They made up only 6.3 percent of all U.S. online advertising dollars last year but are growing more than 50 percent yearly.